Lew Earl

 |

-skits was one entitled “Fodder Bill”.
-As part of the act, Florence sat and sang
+skits was one entitled “Fodder Bill”, and, as part of the act, Florence sat and sang

 of her hat.